 41. Agreements

-(1) The Protection Board and a Government department may enter into agreements for the supply by the Protection Board to the Government department of materials, appliances and services for the control of declared plants and declared animals at such costs as shall be agreed.
+(1) The Director General and a Government department may enter into agreements for the supply by the Director General to the Government department of materials, appliances and services for the control of declared plants and declared animals at such costs as shall be agreed.

-(2) Subject to such limitations as may be prescribed the Protection Board and a Government department, as parties to an agreement referred to in subsection (1), may agree to extend or vary the agreement from time to time, or to discharge the agreement.
+(2) Subject to such limitations as may be prescribed the Director General and a Government department, as parties to an agreement referred to in subsection (1), may agree to extend or vary the agreement from time to time, or to discharge the agreement.

+(3) The Director General may supply poison under subsection (1) despite anything to the contrary in the Poisons Act 1964.

+[Section 41 amended by No. 46 of 2010 s.
+13 and 55(2).]

 Division 3 — Local government land

 [Heading amended by No. 14 of 1996 s.
 4.]